juzzatul/juzzatul.github.io/section-d.md

 ---
-layout: page
+layout: default
-title: Section D: Evidence of Learning
+title: "📂 Section D: Evidence of Learning"
-permalink: /section-d/
 ---

 To validate my technical capabilities and hands-on readiness for a career in network security and infrastructure protection, this section highlights key academic, developmental, and service-learning initiatives completed during my studies.